ljr5102/Remember-The-Catnip/README.md

 ---
 ## Todo
+ - [ ] Implement light error handling on the front end
  - [ ] Add Tags for Tasks
  - [ ] Add Notes for Tasks
  - [ ] Add Notifications for Users